 4 The massacre of these infants took place about the middle of October, 6 B.C., when Jesus was a little over one year of age.
 But there were believers in the coming Messiah even among Herod's court attachés, and one of these, learning of the order to slaughter the Bethlehem boy babies, communicated with Zacharias, who in turn dispatched a messenger to Joseph; and the night before the massacre Joseph and Mary departed from Bethlehem with the babe for Alexandria in Egypt.
-In order to avoid attracting attention, they journeved alone to Egypt with Jesus.
-They went to Alexandria on funds provided by Zacharias, and there Joseph worked at his trade while Mary and Jesus lodged with well-to-do relatives of Joseph's family.
-They sojourned in Alexandria two full years, not returning to Bethlehem until after the death of Herod.
+In order to avoid attracting attention, they journeyed alone to Egypt with Jesus.
+They went to Alexandria on funds provided by Za-